 Do you know how well Virginia has done with turning things around?
 They were in the same sinking terrible boat that we were in 2011 after terrible election in 2010.
 They are in excellent shape now, in 2020.
 VA has elected the most women to the VA Legislature in their history!
 They’ve already passed laws to reverse some damage done AND RATIFIED THE Equal Rights Amendment (ERA)!
 This is a story of hope and an inspiration for people to vote.
 NC needs to follow their lead.
 That depends on us and others like us!

 A snowstorm couldn’t stop the Fayetteville NOW members from having their 21st annual Fayetteville NOW Susan B. Anthony event celebrating local feminists.
 The feminists they celebrate are usually women but have been men as well.
-The 2020 Susan B. Anthony Birthday Celebration event honored Sylvia Gooding Ray, founder of Center for Empowerment and Development (CEED) and former Fayetteville NOW chapter president.
+In 2020, the event honored Sylvia Gooding Ray, founder of Center for Empowerment and Development (CEED) and former Fayetteville NOW chapter president.

 Thousands of women and allies, including many children, went to the 4th Annual Women’s March in Raleigh on Sunday, 1/26/20.
-People had signs in their hands, on their shirts, on other clothes.
+Most had signs on posters, on their shirts or other clothes.
 Some wore pink pussy hats, even on the mild sunny day (54 in January!)
 The event began with a march starting at the Legislative Building (the people’s house) and all the way around Halifax Mall, led by some of the organizers chanting.
-People surged in to Halifax Mall, still chanting.
+People surged in to Halifax Mall, still chanting!

 Fayetteville Police Chief Gina V. Hawkins was recognized by Fayetteville NOW for her leadership abilities during the organization’s Susan B. Anthony Birthday Celebration on Tuesday, 3/12/19.
 Chief Hawkins is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.

-The Fayetteville chapter has partnered with the Office of Civic Engagement and Serving Learning at Fayetteville State University.
-Recently, members of NOW presented to students enrolled in SOC 400, the Sociology of Gender Roles.
-This is part of NOW reaching and working together with the next generation.
+Fayetteville NOW has partnered with Fayetteville State University (FSU) in presentations and projects.
 This includes opening dialogue during class, and will include outside events, including at least one the students designed themselves.